9 Paid Summer Internships for High School Students

 Eligibility: Demonstrated interest in biomedical sciences, must attend NYC public school or charter school, must be an under-represented minority and/or economically disadvantaged

-If you're a high school student interested in the pre-med track in college, this program is designed to expose you to a cross-section of health and medical careers while enhancing your science knowledge, especially in cellular and molecular biology.
+If you're a high school student interested in the pre-med track in college, this program will expose you to a cross-section of health and medical careers while enhancing your knowledge in cellular and molecular biology.
 Through weekly rotations, you will engage with various laboratories and clinical departments within the Mount Sinai Health System.
-Each department showcases the real-world applications of scientific concepts, with activities including virtual lab tours, case studies, and discussions.
-You will participate in live video sessions that include a series of introductions to health disparities, leadership development activities, and college readiness training.
+Each department showcases the applications of scientific concepts, with activities including virtual lab tours, case studies, and discussions.
+You will participate in live video sessions that include an introduction to health disparities, leadership development activities, and college readiness training.

 Location: New York